HyperAgents/hmas/CONTRIBUTING.md

    4) act with the community and behavioral expectations ;
    5) how to create a new story.

-Ideas for the contributing doc to add :
+Ideas/questions for the contributing doc to add :
 * propose a standard name for title of issues / PR / for classes and properties ?
 How to name a new class / property ?  => Open A new issue about e.g. considering a new CamelCase notation for classes/properties ??
 * the PR is usefull to make a vote and decide if we merge : say it !
 * talk about how to decide if a set of PR is considered as a new version : it is when all the stories features has been addressed and accepted.